guitarrapc/dotnet-lab/database/mysql/entityframework_mysql/src/WebApplicationEF/README.md

 use sql to create table on database.
 (DB first)

-* Connect to database and update sql.
+* Connect database and update via sql.

 ## Optimization